lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 * To enable VT, Booter>Quirks>DevirtualiseMmio can be set to YES as a workaround

-* You have to enable quirk UEFI>Audio>PlayChime for bootchime.
+* You have to set UEFI>Audio>PlayChime to NO for disabling bootchime. (scary sound when you boot into OC )

 * If you dual boot like me explained below in CHAPTER III, you can disable quirk Misc>Boot>ShowPicker.
 In this way, it will directly start booting macOS for you as a normal Mac without timeout phase.